rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/2-lucia.md

 Their hands explored each other’s bodies with increasing urgency.
 He squeezed her breasts through her tank top and settled his weight between her thighs.
 She grabbed his ass and pulled him tighter against her.
 She kissed him aggressively, biting his lower lip and pushing her tongue into his mouth.
 He responded in kind, and she felt a heat kindle in her core.

 He started pulling the hem of her shirt up.
-She shifted her weight to let him lift it high enough to expose her breasts and tried not to gasp as the heat of his mouth closed around her nipple.
+She shifted her weight to let him lift it high enough to expose her breasts, and tried not to gasp as the heat of his mouth closed around her nipple.
 She felt it stiffen against his tongue, and he rolled her other nipple between his thumb and forefinger.
 A lazy wave of heat rolled down her spine to where his weight still rested between her legs.

 She thought she saw a movement across the room but was distracted immediately by Carlos getting up on his knees to pull down her shorts.
 She raised her hips to help and grinned as he discovered she wasn’t wearing any underwear.
 He parted her legs slowly, reverently.
 She’d shaved everything this morning, knowing how the sight excited him.

 He leaned down to keep sucking on her nipple as his hand slid up her thigh.
 She bit her lip as his warm fingers teased her folds, gently at first, but with increasing enthusiasm.
-She let him tease a fingertip between her lips but gently pushed his hand away as he moved toward her clit.
+She let him tease a fingertip between her lips, but gently pushed his hand away as he moved toward her clit.
 He meant well, but he had a tendency to be too aggressive, treating her most sensitive spot like it was a miniature cock.

 She appreciated the effort, but what really got her wet was sucking his cock.
 Carlos was blessed.
 His shaft was a lovely shade of brown, and just on the edge of too large for her.
 He kept clean and trimmed, and she loved seeing how deep she could swallow him.